benoitc/econfig/README.md

 Some application may want to handle changes without suscribing to change.
 This change allows a user to pass a change function when registering the configuation.
 This function will be called each time a change happen.

+### helpers functions

+econfig do not guess datatypes of values in configuration files, always storing them internally as strings.
+This means that if you need other datatypes, you should convert on your own.
+Some helpers are provided to do it:

+- `econfig:get_boolean/{3, 4}`: to convert to boolean
+- `econfig:get_integer/{3, 4}`: to convert to integer
+- `econfig:get_float/{3, 4}`: to convert to float
+- `econfig:get_list/{3, 4}`: to convert a list of string separated by `,` to a list.
+- `econfig:get_binary/{3, 4}`: to convert to a binary

 Contribute
 ----------
 For issues, comments or feedback please [create an issue!]
 [1]